Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ## Getting Help

-The LUMI User Support Team is here to help if you have any question or problem regarding your usage of LUMI.
+The LUMI User Support Team is here to help if you have any questions or problems regarding your usage of LUMI.
 You can contact the support team [here][support].